Auto-Rig

 Improve Heel Weights: By default the heel area may be slightly deformed by the thigh weights.
 This setting make sure to solidify it, leading to more consistent weights.

-Selected Bones Only Automatic weights will be assigned only the selected bones.
-Useful to bind clothes to clothes bones only for example.
+Selected Bones Only: Only the selected bones will be evaluated when binding.
+Useful to bind cloth meshes to clothes bones only for example.

 Scale Fix: Enable this setting if meshes are very small (in Blender units space) and binding doesn’t work